Lissy93/dashy/docs/developing.md

 ### Project Commands

-- `yarn dev` - Starts the development server with hot reloading
-- `yarn build` - Builds the project for production, and outputs it into `./dist`
+#### Basics
+- **`yarn build`** - In the interest of speed, the application is pre-compiled, this means that the config file is read during build-time, and therefore the app needs to rebuilt for any new changes to take effect.
+Luckily this is very straight forward.
+Just run `yarn build` or `docker exec -it [container-id] yarn build`
-- `yarn start` - Starts a web server, and serves up the production site from `./dist`
+- **`yarn start`** - Starts a web server, and serves up the production site from `./dist` (must run build command first)

-- `yarn validate-config` - Parses and validates your `conf.yml` against Dashy's schema
+#### Development
+- **`yarn dev`** - Starts the development server with hot reloading
-- `yarn lint` - Lints code to ensure it follows a consistent, neat style
+- **`yarn lint`** - Lints code to ensure it follows a consistent, neat style
-- `yarn test` - Runs tests, and outputs results
+- **`yarn test`** - Runs tests, and outputs results

-There is also:
+#### Utils and Checks
+- **`yarn validate-config`** - If you have quite a long configuration file, you may wish to check that it's all good to go, before deploying the app.
+This can be done with `yarn validate-config` or `docker exec -it [container-id] yarn validate-config`.
+Your config file needs to be in `/public/conf.yml` (or within your Docker container at `/app/public/conf.yml`).
+This will first check that your YAML is valid, and then validates it against Dashy's [schema](https://github.com/Lissy93/dashy/blob/master/src/utils/ConfigSchema.js).
+- **`yarn health-check`** - Checks that the application is up and running on it's specified port, and outputs current status and response times.
+Useful for integrating into your monitoring service, if you need to maintain high system availability

+#### Alternate Start Commands
-- `yarn build-and-start` will run `yarn build` and `yarn start`
+- **`yarn build-and-start`** - Builds the app, runs checks and starts the production server.
+Commands are run in parallel, and so is faster than running them in independently.
+Uses the `yarn build` and `yarn start` commands
-- `yarn build-watch` will output contents to `./dist` and recompile when anything in `./src` is modified, you can then use either `yarn start` or your own server, to have a production environment that watches for changes.

-Using the Vue CLI:
-- The app is build with Vue, and uses the [Vue-CLI Service](https://cli.vuejs.org/guide/cli-service.html) for basic commands.
-- If you have [NPX](https://github.com/npm/npx) installed, then you can invoke the Vue CLI binary using `npx vue-cli-service [command]`
-- Vue also has a GUI environment that can be used for basic project management, and may be useful for beginners, this can be started by running `vue ui`, and opening up `http://localhost:8000`

-Note:
+- **`yarn build-watch`** - If you find yourself making frequent changes to your configuration, and do not want to have to keep manually rebuilding, then this option is for you.
+It will watch for changes to any files within the projects root, and then trigger a rebuild.
+Note that if you are developing new features, then `yarn dev` would be more appropriate, as it's significantly faster at recompiling (under 1 second), and has hot reloading, linting and testing integrated
+- **`yarn pm2-start`** - Starts the Node server using [PM2](https://pm2.keymetrics.io/), a process manager for Node.js applications, that helps them stay alive.
+PM2 has some built-in basic monitoring features, and an optional [management solution](https://pm2.io/).
+If you are running the app on bare metal, it is recommended to use this start command

+#### Notes
 - If you are using NPM, replace `yarn` with `npm run`
 - If you are using Docker, precede each command with `docker exec -it [container-id]`.
 Container ID can be found by running `docker ps`
+- You can manage the app using the [Vue-CLI Service](https://cli.vuejs.org/guide/cli-service.html), with `npx vue-cli-service [command]`.
+Or to start the Vue Management UI, run `npx vue ui`, and open `http://localhost:8000`

 ### Environmental Variables
 All environmental variables are optional.
 Currently there are not many environmental variables used, as most of the user preferences are stored under `appConfig` in the `conf.yml` file.

-You can set variables within your local development environment using a `.env` file.
+You can set variables either in your environment, or using the [`.env`](https://github.com/Lissy93/dashy/blob/master/.env) file.

-Any environmental variables used by the frontend are preceded with `VUE_APP_`.
-Vue will merge the contents of your `.env` file into the app in a similar way to the ['dotenv'](https://github.com/motdotla/dotenv) package, where any variables that you set on your system will always take preference over the contents of any `.env` file.
+- `NODE_ENV` - Current environment, can be either development, production or test

-- `PORT` - The port in which the application will run (defaults to `4000` for the Node.js server, and `80` within the Docker container)
+- `PORT` - The port to expose the running application on
-- `NODE_ENV` - Which environment to use, either `production`, `development` or `test`
-- `VUE_APP_DOMAIN` - The URL where Dashy is going to be accessible from.
-This should include the protocol, hostname and (if not 80 or 443), then the port too, e.g. `https://localhost:3000`, `http://192.168.1.2:4002` or `https://dashy.mydomain.com`

-If you do add new variables, ensure that there is always a fallback (define it in [`defaults.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/defaults.js)), so as to not cause breaking changes.
-Don't commit your `.env` file to git, but instead take a few moments to document what you've added under the appropriate section.
-Try and follow the concepts outlined in the [12 factor app](https://12factor.net/config).
+- `HOST` - The host that Dashy is running on, domain or IP
+- `BASE_URL` - The default base path for serving up static assets
+- `VUE_APP_DOMAIN` - Usually the same as BASE_URL, but accessible in frontend
+- `INTEGRITY` - Should enable SRI for build script and link resources
+- `IS_DOCKER` - Computed automatically on build.
+Indicates if running in container
+- `VUE_APP_VERSION` - Again, set automatically using package.json during build time

 ### Environment Modes
 You can set the environment using the `NODE_ENV` variable.
-The correct environment will be selected based on the script you run by default The following environments are supported.
+By default, the correct environment should be selected based on the script you run to start the app.
+The following environments are supported: `production`, `development` and `test`.
-- `production`
-- `development`
-- `test`

 For more info, see [Vue CLI Environment Modes](https://cli.vuejs.org/guide/mode-and-env.html#modes).

 ---